 The information for the Wells Fargo Propel has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.

 Yes, we consider this a travel credit card — but it’s an exceptional card for when travel isn’t an option, either.
-Nobody’s traveling right now in accordance with the coronavirus lockdown, but this is still a card we recommend to anyone searching for a new product.
+And due to the ongoing pandemic, fewer people are traveling right now.
+That said, this is still a card we recommend to anyone searching for a new product.
 Whether you’re trotting the globe or locked in your house, the Wells Fargo Propel will net you significant cash back on your daily expenses.
 Choosing to earn cash back is an extra smart thing during this economic pandemonium.

 I’ll explain everything you need to know about this card to help you decide if it deserves a spot in your wallet’s daily rotation.